 What happens at the beginning of the “thousand years”? (v1-3)

 Now, John I think helps us to understand what this vision means.
 He explains for us that the dragon represents Satan.
-And I think John helps us out even more when he says that the purpose of this binding of the dragon and throwing him into the abyss, shutting the lid and sealing it was “so that he would not deceive the nations any longer.”
+And John helps us out even more when he says that the purpose of this binding of the dragon and throwing him into the abyss, shutting the lid and sealing it was “so that he would not deceive the nations any longer.”
 That’s what’s accomplished by this binding of Satan.
 He can no longer deceive the nations.
-And I believe that means he can no longer deceive the nations so as to instigate a worldwide kind of persecution against the church like he was doing at the time of the writing of Revelation.
+That means he can no longer deceive the nations so as to instigate a worldwide kind of persecution against the church like he was doing at the time of the writing of Revelation.
 At the time of the writing Satan was turning the Roman empire, in which were many nations, against Christianity.
 You will notice that when Satan is released from this binding in v7-9, what does he do?
 He goes out and deceives the nations of the earth, and gathers them all together for war against the saints.
 But John sees a vision here of Satan being bound and restrained from being able to deceive the nations to bring a worldwide kind of persecution against God’s people.
-And I don’t think we should take this binding of Satan much further than that.
-I don’t think this is saying that Satan will be totally unable to do anything.
+Now, I’m not sure we should take this binding of Satan much further than that.
+I don’t think this is saying that Satan will be totally unable to do anything at all.
 I don’t think this is talking about Satan’s ability to deceive and to tempt individuals.
 I think the picture here is simply that Satan will be unable to instigate a kind of massive worldwide persecution against God’s people like he was doing in John’s day.

 What happens during the “thousand years”? (v4-6)

 Well, John is given another picture.
-He says in v4, “Then I saw thrones…” He doesn’t say how many.
-He doesn’t say where these thrones are located.
+He says in v4, “Then I saw thrones…” He doesn’t say where these thrones are located.
 He doesn’t say they’re on earth.
-He just says “I saw thrones ” and normally in Revelation when he says he sees thrones he sees them as being in heaven. “… and they sat on them, and judgment was given to them.”
+He just says “I saw thrones ” and normally in Revelation when he says he sees thrones he sees them in heaven. “… and they sat on them, and judgment was given to them.”
 There are some people on thrones, living and ruling in some capacity.

 Notice John’s clarification of this picture at the end of v5.
 He says that this reigning with Christ after death that the faithful enjoy is “the first resurrection.”
 Now, whenever you say “this is the first of something” that implies that there is also a second.
 Saying “This is the first resurrection,” implies that there is also a second resurrection and that this is not that one.
 There is another resurrection after this one.
 What is the last, final resurrection that the Scriptures tell us about?
-It is a bodily resurrection of everyone who has ever lived that will take place on the last day, the day of judgment when Christ returns in all his glory with the angels and destroys the physical universe.
+It is a bodily resurrection of everyone who has ever lived that will take place on the last day, the day of judgment when Christ returns in all His glory with the angels and destroys this world.
 It is a resurrection in which all who sleep in the dust of the earth (Dan 12:2), all who are in the tombs, those do did good and those who did evil (Jn 5:28-29), the righteous and the wicked (Acts 24:15), the great and the small (Rev 20:12), in the same hour will hear the voice of the Son of Man and come forth in new bodies (Jn 5:28).
 That’s the last resurrection.
 So that’s not this resurrection that John is talking about here in Rev 20:5, because he says, “This is the first resurrection.”
-This is not the bodily resurrection.
+This is not the bodily resurrection at the end of history.
 This is a resurrection of souls.
-They are not given bodies yet.
-That won’t happen until the last resurrection on the day of judgment.
+They are not given bodies until the last resurrection on the day of judgment.
 But they are given a blessed disembodied life reigning with Christ.
 It would be a very encouraging picture to the early Christians of what would happen to them in the afterlife before the bodily resurrection on the judgment day as long as they stayed faithful until death.

-So John says in v6, “Blessed and holy is the one who has a part in the first resurrection; over these the second death has no power…” Faithful Christians, who reign with Christ in the afterlife, were subject to the first death, physical death, but the second death cannot touch them. v14 defines the second death for us.
-It’s the lake of fire.
-It’s hell.
-“But they will be priests of God and of Christ.”
-That is they will serve God and Christ in their very presence. “and will reign with Him for a thousand years.”
+So John says in v6, “Blessed and holy is the one who has a part in the first resurrection; over these the second death has no power…” Faithful Christians, who reign with Christ in the afterlife, were subject to the first death, physical death, but the second death cannot touch them. “but they will be priests of God and of Christ and will reign with Him for a thousand years.”